jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

     |efa_series_plot_png|

 #.
-We will now use EFA to attempt to extract out the two scattering components in the
+We will use EFA to extract out the two scattering components in the main
-    main peak in this data.
+    peak in this data.
 Right click on the **phehc_sec.hdf5** item in the Series list.
 Select the “EFA” option.

 #.
 The EFA window will be displayed.
 On the left are controls, on the right are plots of
     the value of the singular values and the first autocorrelation of the left and right